 I try to lead by example.

-My kids are homeschooled and we don’t participate in a co-op or any classes outside our home, so they often don’t know what other kids have.
+My kids are homeschooled and we don’t participate in a co-op or many classes outside our home, so they often don’t know what other kids have.
 We constantly reevaluate this.

 We stopped participating in play groups when my younger kids were preschool age because several moms had very material attitudes that I didn’t appreciate.
-When the playgroup rotated to their houses, I dreaded walking into their IKEA and Pottery Barn paradise where my kids’ eyes danced at the magazine-photo-shoot-ready playroom with an overwhelming number of toys in a dedicated room.
+When the playgroup rotated to their houses, I dreaded walking into their IKEA and Pottery Barn paradise where my kids’ eyes danced at the magazine-photo-shoot-ready playrooms with an overwhelming number of toys in a specially kid-dedicated room.
 Children ruled those homes.

 When these moms started discussing preschool options for their children, I felt even worse.
 They turned on me and scoffed about homeschooling.
 They actually said out loud they couldn’t wait for the break from their kids when they could throw them into a preschool several mornings per week so they could have freedom.
 To do what?
 I wondered.